How to price art

 In 2008, I significantly raised my prices by increasing the gap between my offerings in different sizes.
 At first this move terrified me, but I quickly found a whole new audience for my work, people who noted my improved prices and judged my work as more appealing because of them.
 In other words, within reason, the price itself can actually make a work more or less valuable.

-That said, the pricing question is a bit more complicated—not Wall-Street require-bail-outs-every-few-years-because-we-make-money-out-thin-air complicated, but complicated.
+That said, the pricing question is a bit more complicated—not Wall-Street require-bail-outs-every-few-years-because-we-make-money-out-of-thin-air complicated, but still pretty complicated.
 I’ve been told that my prices are too high, and I’ve been told that they’re too low.
 And every time someone comments on the dollars I assign to my art, I agree with them wholeheartedly!

 What I can say with complete confidence is that making money from your art or, more specifically, making the right amount of money from your art is essential to making good art.
 A sustainable art practice is the only kind that can produce art with any depth.